yujia-l/yujia-l.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Yujia Liu, a first-year Ph.D. student at the [interactive structures lab](https://interactive-structures.org/), at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII) advised by [Prof. Alexandra Ion](https://alexandraion.com/).
+Hi, I'm Yujia Liu, a first-year Ph.D. student at the [interactive structures lab](https://interactive-structures.org/) at Carnegie Mellon University (CMU) Human-Computer Interaction Institute (HCII), advised by [Prof. Alexandra Ion](https://alexandraion.com/).

 I want to use fabrication and hardware-based methods to develope adaptive sensing systems that enhance AI's understanding of human contexts, and applying these innovations to real-world scenarios.